Chaitanyakachave/Tricky_C_codes/README.md

      10] Checking given string is palindrome or not without using built-in function.
      11] Arranging characters in string in alphabetical order.
      12] Checking number is even or odd using macro declaration.
+     13] Finding overalpping area of two rectangle in first quadrant.